luci/luci-go/lucicfg/doc/README.md

 #### Arguments {#proto.from_textpb-args}

-* **ctor**: a message constructor function, same one you would normally use to create a new message.
+* **ctor**: a message constructor function, the same one you would normally use to create a new message.
 Required.
 * **text**: a string with the serialized message.
 Required.